MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/create-a-phone-system-call-queue.md

 > [!NOTE]
 > The uploaded recording can be no larger than 5 MB.
-> The default music supplied by in Teams Call Queue is free of any royalties payable by your organization.
+> The default music supplied in Teams Call Queue is free of any royalties payable by your organization.

 ## Call agents